danymat/neogen/docs/adding-languages.md

 The `neogen.utilities.extractors:extract_from_matched` takes the nodes table returned by the first function and will return a table containing the content of the nodes.

-The granulator then return the table you want with the extracted values you want
+The granulator then returns the table you want with the extracted values you want

 ### Generator